TatianaLevina/eCommerce-Application/README.md

 Key pages in the application include:

-- Login and Registration pages 🖥️
+- Sign in and Sign up pages 🖥️
-- Main page 🏠
+- Home page 🏠
 - Catalog Product page 📋
 - Detailed Product page 🔎
 - User Profile page 👤
-- Basket page 🛒
+- Cart page 🛒
 - About Us page 🙋‍♂️🙋‍♀️

 The application is powered by CommerceTools 🌐, a leading provider of commerce solutions for B2C and B2B enterprises.
 CommerceTools offers a cloud-native, microservices-based commerce platform that enables brands - to create unique and engaging digital commerce experiences.